 This operation guide describes: 1.
-How to perform basic MapReduce task operations in command-line interfaces.
-2. How to allow MapReduce tasks to access to the data stored in COS.
-For more information, see the community documentation.
+How to perform basic MapReduce job operations in command-line interfaces.
+2. How to allow MapReduce jobs to access to the data stored in COS.
+For more information, please see the community documentation.

-For more information about how to log in to a CVM instance, see Logging in to a Linux Instance.
-Here, you can choose to log in using WebShell.
+For more information on how to log in to a CVM instance, please see Logging in to a Linux Instance.
+Here, you can choose to log in with WebShell.
 Click Login on the right of the desired CVM instance to enter the login page.
 The default username is root, and the password is the one you set when creating the EMR cluster.